-You may have noticed I changed the header picture on the blog.
-I took the picture this summer while Stella and I were at the river.
-We were wandering along the river, no houses in site, no sign of people and then there in the middle of nowhere is a foot bridge someone obviously put a lot of time and effort into building.
+You have noticed I changed the header picture on the blog.
+I took the picture this summer while Stella and I were wandering along the river last summer, no houses in site, no sign of people and then there in the middle of nowhere is a foot bridge someone obviously put a lot of time and effort into building.

 Of course I was intrigued to see where it led and tentatively put one foot on the bridge to test it for strength, it felt solid so I tried two feet and it held.
 It wasn’t far to fall if it did break but I really didn’t want to get wet.
 I was kinda nervous crossing the bridge because I didn’t know what would be on the other side but the bridge held, there was nothing scary on the other side and Stella and I went on our way.
 Ever since then I have wondered who built that sturdy little bridge and why they bothered.

-Here comes one of my famous (joke) analogies; the world is full of people who build bridges and people who destroy or “burn” their bridges.
+The world is full of people who build bridges and those who destroy them.

 The selfish people who lack empathy burn or wreck the bridge because they don’t want anyone to attain what they do, as if there is only so much good stuff to go around and if they help someone else somehow they will lose out.
 Narcissists are the bridge burners, once they are done with a victim they feel they must destroy them and any hope the victim has of ever leading a happy fulfilling life.
 In the narcissist’s sick mind if he doesn’t destroy the victim before he leaves he hasn’t done the job, he failed, he loses and the victim wins.
 It is hard for a normal person to get their head around that kind of logic; if he leaves the victim with anything, including their self respect and esteem he somehow loses.
 The narcissist is like some kind of toxic leech that not only has to feed off of a live host, he won’t move on to the new host until he has sucked the first host dry.

 Or the cop who investigated my ex’s claims I was inciting violence against him through my blog, who asked me why else would I have the blog of not to disparage my ex.
-He totally understood when I told him that I would never stop sharing my experience because silence that perpetuates domestic abuse and I hoped that sharing my story would save someone else from the same fate or worse.
+He totally understood when I explained that I would never stop sharing my experience because it is silence that perpetuates domestic abuse and I hoped that sharing my story would save someone else from the same fate or worse.

 I also had a selfish ulterior motive and that was; I didn’t trust myself to not attempt suicide again.
-I didn’t trust myself to value my life enough to keep fighting and to do the work necessary to heal BUT if I declared to the world I was going to heal and survive I couldn’t very well go and kill myself.
+I didn’t trust myself to keep fighting and do the work necessary to heal BUT if I declared to the world I was going to heal and survive I couldn’t very well go and kill myself.
 What message would that send?
-I valued the lives of strangers more than I valued my own, but at least I knew that about myself and used it to save my life.

 I feel it is the responsibility of every person to do what they can to make the world a better place; the narcissist does everything he can to destroy the world and anyone who crosses his path.
 It makes life harder on the empaths in the world, especially when you marry or elect one.
 In typical narcissist fashion Trump wants to build a wall instead of a bridge.